 Taking Still Pictures

-The WebCam program allows you to take still pictures.
+The camera application allows you to take still pictures.

 - 1. Run the camera application from the desktop shortcut. - 2.
-Go to Options and select Take Picture. - 3.
-The picture (in JPEG format) will be placed in the Snapshot folder desktop.
+Go to Options and select Take Picture. - The picture (in JPEG format) will be placed in the Snapshot folder desktop.